skybatchelor/optimising-music-notation/README.md

 ## Sibelius Plugin

 ### Installing the plugin
-To load the plugin into Sibelius, copy `Mike.plg` into `%APPDATA%/Avid/Sibelius/Plugins/{CATEGORY}` where `{CATEGORY}` is the category you would like the plugin to appear in in the (alphabetically sorted) menu.
-On MacOS, the filepath is `~/Library/Application Support/Avid/Sibelius/Plugins/{CATEGORY}`.
+To load the plugin into Sibelius, copy `Stenberg.plg` into `%APPDATA%/Avid/Sibelius/Plugins/Stenberg` where `Stenberg` is the category you would like the plugin to appear in in the (alphabetically sorted) menu.
+On MacOS, the filepath is `~/Library/Application Support/Avid/Sibelius/Plugins/Stenberg`.

 You also need to install the converter program by running `stenbergconverter.msi` on Windows or `stenbergconverter.dmg` on MacOS and following the prompts.